huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 <Tip>
 Marigold is a universal diffusion-based framework for precise dense regression.
-If you believe that an important dense prediction task (such as monocular depth or surface normals estimation) would benefit the community, consider voting for adding such functionality in a GitHub issue of diffusers.
+If you believe an important dense prediction task (such as monocular depth or surface normals estimation) would benefit the community, consider voting to add such functionality in a GitHub issue of diffusers.
 </Tip>